sr-murthy/ccm/README.rst

    In [21]: G.source_code_graph.edges
    Out[21]: OutEdgeView([(4, 6), (4, 5), (6, 2), (2, 4), (2, 3), (3, 2), (5, 2)])

-**Note**: as with the bytecode graph, the source code graph has edges between any source line representing an exit point (if the associated bytecode instruction block contains an exit point) and the (unique) entry point.
+**Note**: as with the bytecode graph, the source code graph has edges between any source line representing an exit point (if the associated bytecode instruction block contains an exit point) and the (unique) entry point, including the special case where we have just a single source line, with a looped edge on itself.
 This is what makes the source code graph (strongy) connected.
 This includes the special case of a source code object with just a single source line.

-The relationship between the bytecode graph and the source code graph for functions and class methods has a number of properties which are interesting to consider from the point of view of cyclomatic complexity:
+The bytecode graph and the source code graph for functions and class methods will be similar, but not necessarily the same.
+There are several points to note.

-* As the source code graph is the quotient of the bytecode graph under the equivalence relation described above, its nodes correspond to blocks of bytecode instructions associated with a unique source line.
-And adding an additional edge between any two instructions in a given instruction block does not change the quantity :code:`#{edges} - #{nodes}` for the bytecode graph.
-This means that edges between nodes in a given instruction block can be ignored, while only edges between instructions in different blocks count for :code:`#{edges} - #{nodes}`.
+* As the source code graph is the quotient of the bytecode graph under the equivalence relation described above, its nodes correspond to blocks of bytecode instructions associated with a unique source line, and edges correspond to edges between instructions in different instruction blocks associated with different source lines.

+* If :code:`n` is the number of instruction blocks (same as the number of source lines), and for a given block :code:`B` we have :code:`D(B)` decision points and :code:`X(B)` exit points, then the source code graph will have :code:`n` nodes and at least :code:`Sum(D(B) + X(B))` where this is a sum over all instructionsblocks :code:`B`.

-* There is only entry point in a bytecode graph, because it is defined as the first bytecode instruction (one with the unique offset :code:`0`).
+* There is only one entry point in a bytecode graph, because it is defined as the first bytecode instruction (one with the unique offset :code:`0`).
 Thus there is only one source line in the source code graph associated with this entry point, namely, the first source line in the body of the source code object.

-* Decision points, branch points and exit points in the bytecode graph are also associated 1-to-1 with unique source lines in the source code graph, and thus their numbers do not change in the source code graph.
+* Decision points, branch points and exit points in the bytecode graph are also associated with unique source lines in the source code graph.

 * The bytecode graph is (strongly) connected with only one component, namely, itself, which means the source code graph is also (strongly) connected with only one component.

-This means that the cyclomatic complexity measures, as defined above, will be the same for functions or class methods regardless of whether we use the source code graph or the bytecode graph.
-Here are two examples for McCabe complexity, using simple functions.
+This means that for source code graphs the CCMs, as defined above, will be a lower bound for the CCMs calculated using the bytecode graph.
+Here are three examples for McCabe complexity, using simple functions.
 First, the :code:`sign` function, which has five source lines (excluding the signature):

 .. code-block:: python